Environmental responsibility is key to all of Tilhill's operations.

 Environmental impact assessments and forest certification

 Some projects may require an Environmental Impact Assessment because of their scale, location, or perceived impact on the environment.
-Tilhill Forestry's in-house ecologists have undertaken a wide range of EIAs and we are able to advise on the best and most cost-effective approach.
+Tilhill's in-house ecologists have undertaken a wide range of EIAs and we are able to advise on the best and most cost-effective approach.

 UK Woodland Assurance Standard (UKWAS) certification requires that the conservation value of 'special features' such as designated sites, ancient woodlands, and plantations on ancient woodland sites are taken into account in determining the management objectives for the site.